kKapalka/travelling-salesman-java/readme.md

     * Joining point (1 - number of cities)
   * On manual change of number of cities, the new city grid is automatically generated
   * Minor bugfixes
+  * Cleanup of numeric input callbacks
+  * Modification of number of cities can invalidate the position of a joining point

 * 14.12.2021
   * Solver can now be started and stopped at will